grafana/grafana/docs/sources/enterprise/auditing.md

 Audit logs are JSON objects representing user actions like:

-- Modifications to resources such as dashboards and data sources.
+- Modifications ro resources such as dashboards and data sources.
 - A user failing to log in.

 ### Format